 Fifth Goal: Promote cooperation among the City of Ann Arbor and other governmental entities, particularly the surrounding townships and municipalities and the University of Michigan, in a manner consistent with the other goals.

-Objective A: Encourage increased cooperation between the City of Ann Arbor and major employers to reduce commuter traffic and congestion.
-Applic Applicable Evaluation Factors: • This goal will be met in the plan's implementation process.
+Objective A: Encourage increased cooperation between the City of Ann

+Arbor and major employers to reduce commuter traffic and congestion.

+Applicable Evaluation Factors:

+• This goal will be met in the plan's implementation process.
-Table 2-9 Linkage of Sixth Goal of NEATP to Evaluation Factors

-Sixth Goal: Meaninaful nul blic input and involvement will be required of any Sixin Coul. transportation project in the Northeast Area.
-Objective A: Open-membership citizen advisory committee will be required of any transportation project within the Northeast Area having a budget cost of \$500,000 or more in 2002 dollars.
-Applic able Evaluation Fo actors: • This goal will b implementatior e met in the plan's development and later in the n process.
+Table 2-9 Linkage of Sixth Goal of NEATP to Evaluation Factors required of any transportation project within the Northeast Area having a budget cost of \$500,000 or more in 2002 dollars.